Accommodation in Dorset

 Poole’s traditional working Quay is the gateway to its stunning harbour and islands.
 A great place to sit back and relax in one of the many cafés and bars on the waterside, watching ships, fishing boats and luxury Sunseeker yachts leave the harbour.
 You could also hop on a Condor Ferry from the nearby port for a day trip to Guernsey.

-The largest arts centre outside London, The Lighthouse always has a great line up of live shows, theatre, events and exhibitions for culture lovers.
+The largest arts centre outside London, The Lighthouse, always has a great line up of live shows, theatre, events and exhibitions for culture lovers.

 The best views and photo opportunities can be observed from the water.
-There are also plenty of opportunities from Poole Quay and Sandbanks Jetty to jump on a boat trip for an enjoyable cruise around the harbour or across to the National Trust's Brownsea Island - the largest of the harbour islands, home of the scouting movement and a variety of wildlife, including the rare red squirrel.
+There are also plenty of opportunities from Poole Quay and Sandbanks Jetty to jump on a boat trip for an enjoyable cruise around the harbour or across to the National Trust's Brownsea Island - the largest of the harbour islands, home of the scouting movement and a variety of wildlife, including rare red squirrels.

 You can travel around Poole Harbour and beyond on the Purbeck Breezer buses, which are open top during the summer months.
 You'll get great views from the top deck across the harbour, so just sit back while someone else does the driving.

-When arriving in Dorset by ferry from the Channel Islands or France, Poole offers a warm welcome and is the ideal place to start your holiday before travelling around Dorset and the South West of England.
+When arriving in Dorset by ferry from the Channel Islands or France, Poole offers a warm welcome and is the ideal place to start your holiday before travelling around Dorset and the south west of England.

 With Poole’s natural coastal setting, you will find plenty of superb beachside and waterfront takeaways, cafes, restaurants, pubs and bars - making it a great place to relax with family and friends.